Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Conclusions

 \section{Conclusions}

-In this work we have investigated under which conditions {PageRank} and Who-To-Follow (WTF) \textit{replicate}, \textit{amplify} or \textit{reduce} inequality and inequity in top ranks.
-In particular, given the rank distribution produced by these algorithms, we computed inequality as the dispersion among individuals in terms of ranking scores, and inequity as whether minorities are over-, under- or well-represented in top ranks compared to their representation in the network.
+In this work we have investigated under which conditions {PageRank} and Who-To-Follow (WTF) \textit{reduce}, \textit{replicate} or \textit{amplify} the representation of minorities in top ranks.
+In particular, given the rank distribution produced by these algorithms, we computed \textit{inequality} as the dispersion among individuals in terms of ranking scores, and \textit{inequity} as whether minorities are over-, under- or well-represented in top ranks compared to their representation in the network.
 We studied these two metrics separately and in combination to better understand the mechanisms that can explain them.

-To that end, we proposed \model, a growth network model that allows to generate realistic scale-free directed networks with different levels of homophily, fraction of minorities, node activity, and edge density.
+To that end, we proposed {DPAH}, a growth network model that allows to generate realistic scale-free directed networks with different levels of homophily, fraction of minorities, node activity, and edge density.
 In these networks, we found that both inequality and inequity are positively correlated and mainly driven by the homophily within majorities.
 This means that, when the majority group is highly homophilic, the minority group is under-represented in top ranks.
 Also, when the majority is highly heterophilic, the minority benefits tremendously since it is over-represented in the top-k\%.
 However, minorities can overcome these disparities by connecting strategically with others.
 Thus, equity in ranking is a trade-off between homophily and the fraction of minorities.

 Our systematic study makes PageRank and Who-to-Follow explainable and interpretable to help data scientists understand and estimate the disparity that these algorithms produce given the structure of networks, which is key for proposing targeted interventions.
 We hope our results create awareness among majority and minority groups about these disparities since they may replicate and even amplify the biases found in social networks.